© Xαρίκλεια Μινώτου / WWF Ελλάς

 WWF Greece every year works for ensuring the safety of the Sekania area and for protecting this important habitat of significant value.
 A fire would menace the nesting area, as the surface vegetation of the slopes behind would be destroyed and big quantities of mud would cover the sand, where the turtles lay their eggs.
 In this case the characteristics of the sand would changed and the new conditions would be unfit for nesting and successful incubation.
 WWF Greece every year acts as the “Guardian of Sekania” through its wardening program and actions of management and fire prevention (carrying out anti-erosion works, maintaining the surface vegetation in the existing paths, filling the water tanks etc.).

 Our newest project aims to contribute to the implementation of the National Action Plan for Caretta caretta in Greece by conducting rapid assessments of the conservation status (overall condition, threats and pressures) of sea turtle nesting habitats by looking into key parameters impacting it (e.g. development, obstructions, other disturbances, light pollution, etc).
-Assessments will be carried out in a uniform, standardized manner, over a period of two years (2024-2025), and produced data will be analyzed in order to provide valuable, up-to-date information to relevant authorities, with the aim to affect present and future management decisions and policies.
-In the course of this project, priority will be given to sites included in the Natura 2000 network.
-Project activities will be implemented by teams of experienced personnel, as well as trained volunteers and local residents through citizen science activities.
+Assessments were carried out in a uniform, standardized manner, during summer of 2024 and will continue in 2025.
+Produced data will be analyzed in order to provide valuable, up-to-date information to relevant authorities, with the aim to affect present and future management decisions and policies.
+In the course of this project, priority is given to sites included in the Natura 2000 network.
+Project activities are implemented by teams of experienced personnel, as well as trained volunteers and local residents through citizen science activities.

 Our work is based on effective long term collaborations with authorities and specifically the National Marine Park of Zakynthos, and the Fire Department of Zakynthos, other NGOs including ARCHELON and MEDASSET, Universities such as the Ionian University, and the local community.
 As a result of our joint efforts, Sekania beach remains a paradise for the sea turtles and a beach which belongs to them!